jlanga/smsk_popoolation/README.md

 This is a repo that contains installers and snakemake scripts to execute the pipelines described by Kofler et al. in popoolation 1 and 2:

-- QC with Trimmomatic

-- Mapping with Bowtie2
+- Mapping with `bwa-mem2`

-- BAM wrangling and SNP calling with samtools
+- BAM wrangling and SNP calling with `samtools` and `picard`

-- Population measures with popoolation
+- Population measures with `popoolation`.
+Computation of expected heterozygosity h_p with a python script.

-- Pairwise comparisons between populations with popoolation2
+- Pairwise comparisons between populations with `popoolation2`

 ## 2. First steps